alina-kabanets/react-js_todo-app-with-api/README.md

 ### Adding a todo:

-  Add a todo with the entered title on form submit:
+  Adds a todo with the entered title on form submit:

   - the text field is focused by default;
   - if the title is empty - a "Title should not be empty" notification is shown at the bottom;